-I really do not with to consider DALYs in very much more detail.
+I do not wish to consider DALYs in much more detail.
 More particularly, I do not wish to become enmeshed in the standard ethical dialogue with the standard terms of the debate as outlined by (for example) the Stanford Encyclopaedia entry on 'Disability and Health Care Rationing' (Bickenbach, 2016), or what many standard bioethical textbooks have had to say on the issue of healthcare rationing (e.g., Parks and Wike, 2010, chapter 3).
-It seems to me there is an elaborate set up that has gone in to fixing the terms of the debate.
-For example, there are a number of assumptions that we are required to make in order to find ourselves in this mess of a problem of resource allocation.
+It seems to me there are various contestable assumptions that are required to be made in order for us to find ourselves in this mess of a problem of resource allocation that is the primary rationale for the economic model of disability (or the model of disability that results from our primarily being concerned with problems of resource allocation the way the problem of resource allocation is standardly considered.
 More particularly, we are required to believe that the resources needed to attain health are finite and there will never be enough to meet demand for them.
 This has become a standard assumption of economics, for example the AP Economics course description states 'The study of microeconomics requires students to understand that, in any economy, the existence of limited resources along with unlimited wants results in the need to make choices.
 An effective AP course, therefore, begins by introducing the concepts of opportunity costs and trade-offs' (College Board, page 6) and 'A macroeconomics course introduces students to fundamental economics concepts such as scarcity and opportunity costs' (College Board page 22).